UNC-CEMALB/Ozone-exposure-is-associated-with-alterations-in-lung-and-systemic-sterol-profiles-in-healthy-and-as/README.md

 [Link to NBViewer](https://nbviewer.org/github/UNC-CEMALB/Ozone-exposure-is-associated-with-alterations-in-lung-and-systemic-sterol-profiles-in-healthy-and-as/tree/main/)

-This script was generated to support the manuscript titled 'Ozone exposure is associated with alterations in lung and systemic sterol profiles in healthy and asthmatic humans', currently under review.
+This script was generated to support the manuscript titled 'Ozone exposure is associated with alterations in lung and systemic sterol profiles in healthy and asthmatic humans', published in 2023 in PLOS One. doi: https://doi.org/10.1371/journal.pone.0285721; PMID: 37186612

 ![image](https://user-images.githubusercontent.com/69641855/217161264-e8f1314b-b345-43a8-a6c2-5b7f09953ce4.png)